Serpentine Squiggles

 Roko’s Basilisk vexes me.

 For expediency’s sake, I’m going to assume you’re here because you’re read in on all the context.
 It’s bad form for an essay to jump in the deep end, but luckily I’m putting this in the “blogpost” section of my site.
 I don’t feel like explaining LessWrong, or Yudkowsky, or the reactionary idiot who gives the Basilisk its name.
+(Out of disrespect, I will not use his name again in this post.)

-If nothing else, the concept has been so popularly discussed that you can simply google the name and find some SEO sludge or youtube clickbait that engages with the idea in about the level of rigor I’m going to complain about.
+If nothing else, the concept has been so popularly discussed that you can simply search the name and find some SEO sludge or youtube clickbait that engages with the idea in about the level of rigor I’m going to complain about.

 My problem is simple and ultimately pedantic.
-Everyone with any sense dunks on Roko’s Basilisk as a stupid thought experiment only loathsome and guillable techbros believe in.
+Everyone with any sense dunks on the Basilisk as a stupid thought experiment only loathsome and guillable techbros believe in.
 “What if we imagine a boot so big we logically must start licking it?”

-What drives me up the wall is that the basilisk is, in a way, midwit bait.
+What drives me up the wall is that the Basilisk is, in a way, midwit bait.
 If you don’t understand it at all, it seems stupid.
 If you understand it well, it seems stupid.

 So is this blogpost even worth making?
 Should I be bothered at all by people dunking on it?
 Yet, I do think there’s something kind of pathetic about being merely intellectually lucky.